rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-1.7.1.txt

 - improve standard display of BrokerUnreachableException
 - make SharedQueue implement IEnumerable and allow multiple concurrent enumerators per instance
-- switch the code gen to the BSD-licensed version of the AMPQ spec
+- switch the code gen to the BSD-licensed version of the AMQP spec
 - extend codec with array type ('A')
-- add proper header to auto-generated code
+- add proper headers to auto-generated code

 building & packaging
 --------------------